 8. Garden Seating

-It’s hot work in the garden and sometimes you need a place to sit and relax among your plants.
+It’s hot work in the garden, and sometimes you need a place to sit and relax among your plants.
 A pew will make an excellent addition to the yard.
+If you’re wondering how to weatherproof a church pew, check with your local hardware store and ask for weatherproofing sealants.
+Even after applying sealant, you will still want to store your vintage church pew indoors during the winter months; cover it during heavy rain.
+Reapply weatherproofing once a year.

 9. Pad It

 Make some custom padding for the seat for extra comfort.
+With back and seat padding, you can turn a church pew into a couch.
 Stretch out with a good book and some seat pillows and you’ll never want to leave.

-With a little bit of saw work you can turn this bench into a combined backboard and night stand for your nighttime use.
+With a little bit of saw work you can turn a church bench into a combined headboard and nightstand for your nighttime use.

 12. Seating for a Wedding

-Outdoor weddings are in.
-Why not use some refurnished pews for seating to give it that classic wedding chapel feel?
+Vintage weddings are in.
+Why not use some refurbished church pews for seating to give an ordinary wedding venue that classic wedding chapel feel?

 13. Window Seat

-Give yourself some easy window seating with a short pew situated in front.
+Create some easy window seating with a short pew placed in front of a window.
+If the backrest blocks the view, remove it.

+Vintage church pews can be a sustainable and artistic addition to a bedroom.
+The trick is getting a pew that’s short enough to fit comfortably in a bedroom.
 Use a short pew at the foot of the bed to give yourself someplace to sit as you get ready for the day.
+Or place a wood church pew near the closet to create a dressing area.

 15. Corner Bench

-With a little sawing and some glue, you can turn a long pew into a corner bench for indoor or outdoor use.
+With a little sawing and some wood glue, you can turn a long pew into a corner bench for indoor or outdoor use.
+A church pew corner bench creates a cozy conversational area.

 16. Mudroom Seating

-Give yourself a place to sit and tidy up before heading into the rest of the house with a mudroom pew.
+Give your family a place to sit and tidy up before heading into the rest of the house with a mudroom pew.
+Add hooks above to hold jackets, purses, and backpacks.

 17. Bench Swing

-If you remove the feet from the pew and attach a few lengths of chain to the arm and backing you could turn this pew into a bench swing for your porch or backyard.
+If you remove the feet from the pew and attach a few lengths of chain to the arm and backing, you can turn a wooden church pew into a bench swing for your porch or backyard.

 18. Add a Backboard

-You could switch out the current backing with that of a tall backboard to give your pew some character.
+If you don’t want it to look like a vintage church pew, you could switch out the current backrest with a tall backboard to give your pew some character.

 20. Modern